-With rumours of a long awaited fifth instalment still appearing regularly, Tom Jolliffe looks back at the iconic action franchise…
+With reports of the long awaited fifth instalment still appearing regularly, Tom Jolliffe looks back at the iconic action franchise on the 34th anniversary of the first movie…

-No way you live…as an 80’s kid the end of the decade and into the 90’s, saw two action franchises become particularly prevalent among my video collection.
+As an 80’s kid, the end of the decade and into the 90’s saw two action franchises become particularly prevalent among my video collection.
 I’d not be alone in this.
 Sure we had Arnold, Sly, Van Damme et al. We also had Die Hard and Lethal Weapon.
 As far as the everyman action heroes of that era, Die Hard and Lethal Weapon really delivered two of the most iconic of the era, and both remain utterly essential as action films.
 Lets also get one thing straight, you’d best all recognise that Lethal Weapon is a Christmas film, otherwise your diplomatic immunity has just been revoked!
 Yep, like Die Hard, it has that seasonal backdrop that has often made it essential viewing for me around the Christmas holidays.

 Mel Gibson and Danny Glover star as a mismatched pair of cops, one hitting fifty (Glover) and on the verge of retirement, the other a burned out, suicidal misfit who is uncontrollable (Gibson).
 It was a match made in heaven, combined with expert direction (from Richard Donner) and a sizzling script from a young chap called Shane Black.
 Black’s penchant for the buddy up film has become further cemented in years since of course with films like The Nice Guys, Last Boy Scout and Kiss Kiss, Bang Bang.
 Lethal Weapon probably remains his pièce de résistance.
 It’s littered with great lines (I quote this as endlessly as almost any action film, likewise lines from the sequels).
 The first film also had with it a darker, grittier edge and Gibson in particularly intense form.
 There are moments of drama here that add more heft to the film than you atypically saw from the genre through the 80’s.
 Glover, likewise, is superb.
 As a double team he and Gibson were perfect foil and each given a great mix of range, great moments and great lines.
 Throw in Gary Busey as an awesome henchman, and an absolutely bone breaking final fight with Riggs, and this is an action classic.